gazefirst/eyetuitive.NET/README.md

 ## Connection

 You can connect to eyetuitive via gRPC.
+Since the transport is based on HTTP/2, you need support for that.
+Also, ensure you can access the device via the network.
+The service runs on host eyetracker.local, port 12340.

 ## Note on legacy .NET versions